The Sixties Scoop & Aboriginal child welfare

 —Pivot Legal Society, Broken Promises

 The term Sixties Scoop was coined by Patrick Johnston, author of the 1983 report Native Children and the Child Welfare System.
 It refers to the mass removal of Aboriginal children from their families into the child welfare system, in most cases without the consent of their families or bands.
-Johnston said a B.C. social worker provided the phrase when she told him “…with tears in her eyes—that it was common practice in B.C. in the mid-sixties to ‘scoop’ from their mothers on reserves almost all newly born children.
+Professor Raven Sinclair recounts that Johnston told her that a B.C. social worker provided the phrase when she told him “…with tears in her eyes—that it was common practice in B.C. in the mid-sixties to ‘scoop’ from their mothers on reserves almost all newly born children.
 She was crying because she realized—20 years later—what a mistake that had been.”1 The Sixties Scoop refers to a particular phase of a larger history, and not to an explicit government policy.
 Although the practice of removing Aboriginal children from their families and into state care existed before the 1960s (with the residential school system, for example), the drastic overrepresentation of Aboriginal children in the child welfare system accelerated in the 1960s, when Aboriginal children were seized and taken from their homes and placed, in most cases, into middle-class Euro-Canadian families.
 This overrepresentation continues today.

 An epidemic of Aboriginal child apprehension